Target audience

 - Energy geostructures in new and existing constructions

-- Thermal potential of sites and design parameters
+- Thermal characterization of sites

 Teaching approach